A Bona Fide Guide to Life as a Gastroenterology NP: Three Experts Weigh In

-Nurse practitioners (NPs) and other advanced practice providers are playing an increasingly important role in the American healthcare system.
-These are expertly trained health professionals capable of providing high-quality, cost-effective care to an aging population that has varied needs.
+Nurse practitioners (NPs) and other advanced practice providers play an increasingly important role in the American healthcare system.
+These are expertly trained health professionals capable of providing high-quality, cost-effective care to an aging population with varied needs.
 NPs deal in far more than just primary care: since the NP role was established in 1965, it’s grown to include a number of specializations, including gastroenterology.

-“NPs have been called the best-kept secret in health care,” says Kathryn Jack, MSN, APRN, FNP-BC, FAANP, Co-Chair of the Gastroenterology Specialty Practice Group for the American Association of Nurse Practitioners (AANP).
+“NPs have been called the best-kept secret in healthcare,” said Kathryn Jack, MSN, APRN, FNP-BC, FAANP, Co-Chair of the Gastroenterology Specialty Practice Group for the American Association of Nurse Practitioners (AANP) in 2021.
 “As the years have passed, more and more individuals have become familiar with our profession and holistic approach, and seek our NP appointments and our consults on patients.”

-“I have been in this field for 15 years and it has developed substantially over that period of time,” says Amanda Chaney, DNP, ARNP, FNP-BC, FAANP, Co-Chair of the Gastroenterology Specialty Practice Group for AANP.
+“I have been in this field for 15 years, and it has developed substantially over that period of time,” said Amanda Chaney, DNP, ARNP, FNP-BC, FAANP, Co-Chair of the Gastroenterology Specialty Practice Group for AANP in 2021.
 “When I started, we were utilized much like support staff.
 I have seen this transition to a much more autonomous practice where we have a unique footprint in caring for patients.”

 The Work of Gastroenterology NPs